 If you think you may be eligible for any discounts on your bill, such as the Small Business Bonus Scheme, you can contact your local council to discuss eligibility.
 This service is free.

-You'll need to apply to your local council for some reliefs.
+You'll need to apply to your local council for reliefs (except Revaluation Tranistional Relief).
 You do not have to pay to apply.
 Be wary of anyone who proposes to apply on your behalf for a fee.

 If you're starting a business or occupying a new premises, you may need to apply for relief.
 You can apply online to most councils.
 In some areas, you might need to re-apply for your reliefs every year or if your council carries out a review.